ceeoinnovations/hackathon-template/README.md

 ## Google Drive Setup ##
 1. Create a folder with your website name in CEEO Google Drive
-2. Duplicate files and a folder of this: https://drive.google.com/drive/folders/1E49pAmqL3kGckYD4MxFROPWgxLSnGrCE?usp=sharing
+2. Duplicate files and a folder of [this](https://drive.google.com/drive/folders/1E49pAmqL3kGckYD4MxFROPWgxLSnGrCE?usp=sharing)
 * `assets` folder: all images, videos, files
 * `about`sheets: information about your website
 * `projects` sheets: information about projects on your website